Neural Cellular Automata for Solidification Microstructure Modelling: From Cellular Automata (CA) to Neural Cellular Automata (NCA)

-NCA predicts the sequential microstructure evolution by recurrently employing a pre-trained CNN.
-The CNN takes the temperature, phase state, three Euler angles and six hidden channels as inputs and deliver pixel-wise increments of the phase state, Euler angles and hidden channels (i.e.\ $\Delta$P, $\Delta\theta$ and $\Delta$H, respectively) as output.
+NCA predicts the sequential microstructure evolution by recurrently employing a trained CNN.
+The CNN takes the temperature, phase state, three Euler angles and six hidden channels as inputs and delivers pixel-wise increments of the phase state, Euler angles and hidden channels (i.e.\ $\Delta$P, $\Delta\theta$ and $\Delta$H, respectively) as output.
 Apart from the phase state and Euler angles, the hidden channels allow the CNN to exchange information between different frames and better track the evolution of microstructural features.
 The physical meaning of the hidden channels is not explicitly defined and they have zero value at the start of the analysis.
 The number of hidden channels and the CNN architecture are decided based on a hyperparameter tuning exercise (see \textbf{Section \ref{sec:hyper}}).
 Accordingly, six hidden channels and 1+5+1 convolutional layers with ReLU activation function and 96 neurons per hidden layer, including 3×3 input/hidden-layer kernels and 1×1 output-layer kernels, are utilized in the NCA.
 The details of the adopted CNN and NCA training are given in \textbf{Section \ref{sec:cnn_Archi}} and \textbf{\ref{sec:train}}, respectively.

-To improve the physical relevance of the algorithm, the NCA model integrates a filter to prevent the CNN from violating explicit physical laws of solidification.
-The filter enforces no update of a cell when: i) $P <$ 0.1 and $T > T_{melting}$, i.e.\ the liquid pixel is at a temperature above the melting point, ii) no neighbour pixel with $P \geq$ 0.1, i.e.\ not in the vicinity of the solidification interface, iii) $P > 0.99$ and $T < T_{melting}$, i.e.\ the solid pixel temperature is below the melting point.
+To improve the physical relevance of the algorithm, the NCA integrates a 'physics-based activation function' at the output layer to prevent the CNN from violating explicit known physical laws of solidification.
+This 'activation function' directly encodes the knowledge that the grain growth mainly takes place at the solidification interface; it enforces no change of microstructure states for a pixel when: i) $P <$ 0.1 and $T > T_{melting}$, i.e.\ the liquid pixel is at a temperature above the melting point, ii) no neighbour pixel with $P \geq$ 0.1, i.e.\ not in the vicinity of the solidification interface, iii) $P > 0.99$ and $T < T_{melting}$, i.e.\ the solid pixel temperature is below the melting point.
+Values of 0.1 and 0.99 are the thresholds for the phase state $P$ indicating liquid and solid.
+They can be seen as network hyperparameters and are taken from \cite{nca1,nca2}.

 The adoption of multi-layer convolution enables NCA to implicitly consider information from large neighbourhoods and integrate complex and highly nonlinear rules for governing the evolution of the microstructural parameters of the pixels.
 This leads to an advantage of NCA over CA in encoding the complexity of the solidification process, e.g. when an NCA model is trained based on data from PFM. \textbf{Section \ref{sec:computation}} also discusses the significantly higher computational speed of NCA over CA.